Dr4nk0/Wiki_Lookup/README.md

-# Wiki_Lookup
+# How to use
-Find internal links from Wikipedia pages and filter by human prop categories
+Execute script using python3 and give the Full name you are looking for internal links

+'''
+test
+'''